-Early winter can be a tough time in kindergarten classrooms.
-Students are either gearing up for winter break or are trying to readjust after returning from break.
-Either way, it is important to keep them engaged, and the best way I have found to do that is with winter-themed hands-on activities.
+The winter months can be a tough time in kindergarten classrooms.
+During this time, students are gearing up for winter break or readjusting after returning from break.
+As students are preparing for winter, it's crucial to plan fun winter activities for them to keep them engaged.
+The best way to keep students engaged is through hands-on activities.

 #1 Choose Activities with Fun Themes

-With that in mind, I plan my activities appropriately and have things like a gingerbread gumdrop uppercase and lowercase letter match or a snowman-themed domino counting game.
+For example, I have a gingerbread gumdrop uppercase and lowercase letter match or a snowman-themed domino counting game.
+I also have a Directed Drawings Winter Activity that incorporates arctic animals like penguins and polar bears!
+For morning work specifically, I have January Morning Tub Activities that include elements of the winter season!
 I may even change between the themes throughout the month so that students consistently see new hands-on games.
+Choosing themed activities for your students is a fun way to incorporate elements from before and after the holiday season!

 #2 Supplies on Hand

 Something else to consider when choosing the best hands-on winter activities for your classroom is the supplies you already have on hand.
-When I design center materials, I always try to think about supplies that teachers typically have in their classroom.
-Sometimes dice or dominos are some of the required materials to do certain hands-on activities, like in the example mentioned above.
-However, if you don’t already have those things on hand, you will probably want to choose different activities, unless you plan to purchase more classroom supplies.
+When I design center materials, I always try to think about simple supplies that teachers typically have in their classrooms.
+For example, dice or dominos are some of the required materials for hands-on activities.
+However, if you don’t already have those things on hand, you may want to choose different activities, unless you plan to purchase more classroom supplies.

 #3 Easy Storage